google/WebFundamentals/src/content/en/updates/2015/07/measuring-performance-in-a-service-worker.md

-The Resource Timing and User Timing APIs were created and implemented before service worker was a twinkle in an engineers eye and the above code would not be able to understand how the Service Woker impacted it.
+The Resource Timing and User Timing APIs were created and implemented before service worker was a twinkle in an engineers eye and the above code would not be able to understand how the Service Worker impacted it.

 A recent set of changes in Chrome 45 (Beta in July 2015) will help